HOW I STARTED FREELANCING AND MADE AN ADDITIONAL $50,000 (Q1 & Q2 2024)

-After I finished my internship at Tesla, I became really interested in graphics development.
+After I finished my internship at Tesla, I got really into graphics development.
 Whether it was OpenGL/WebGL or using Three.js, I genuinely enjoyed it.
-There was something about making and refining a vision that fascinated me.
-Naturally, this led me to experiment with game development.
+There was something about making and refining a vision that just clicked with me.
+Naturally, this led me to mess around with game development.

-Like any developer (pre-ChatGPT), I often ran into obscure bugs and would scour the internet looking for solutions.
-During these deep dives, I frequently stumbled upon niche blogs and Reddit threads where people shared their troubleshooting experiences.
+Like any developer (pre-ChatGPT), I would run into obscure bugs all the time and spend hours scouring the internet for solutions.
+During these deep dives, I kept stumbling upon niche blogs and Reddit threads where people shared their troubleshooting experiences.
 One day, on a whim, I decided to start contributing my own insights.
 I posted some of my projects and solutions on the same Reddit threads I had been using for answers.
-I enjoyed the feedback and critiques from like-minded individuals who were also passionate about building in this space.
+I really enjoyed the feedback and critiques from other people who were also passionate about building stuff.

 Landing My First Freelance Client

-One thing led to another, and eventually, I received a direct message from someone asking if I’d be open to helping them build a specific web-based tool for 3D modeling and simulation.
-I had never considered freelancing before, but the idea intrigued me.
-It felt like a natural extension of the work I was already passionate about.
+One thing led to another, and eventually, I got a DM from someone asking if I would be open to helping them build a web-based tool for 3D modeling and simulation.
+I had never even thought about freelancing before, but the idea was interesting.
+It felt like a natural extension of the work I was already doing for fun.

-I had no idea how to structure this kind of work.
+Here’s the thing though, I had absolutely no idea how to structure this kind of work.
 Do I charge hourly?
 Do I need a contract?
 How do I protect myself legally?
-I reached out to some experienced freelancers, and they gave me invaluable advice:
+I reached out to some experienced freelancers, and they gave me some really helpful advice:

 • Set up an LLC for liability protection and tax benefits.